sphereio/sphere-express-pdf/README.md

 ### API

 ##### POST `/api/pdf/url`
-Will generate a PDF based on the given `paylod` data and returns a JSON with a link to the PDF.
+Will generate a PDF based on the given `payload` data and returns a JSON with a link to the PDF.
 > Note that the link will **expire** after some time